Pbchung75/BOLIMES/README.md

-# BOLIMES
-BOLIMES: Boruta–LIME optiMized fEature
-Selection for Gene Expression Classification
+# BOLIMES: Boruta–LIME optiMized fEature Selection for Gene Expression Classification

 Gene expression classification is a pivotal yet challenging task in bioinformatics, primarily due to the high dimensionality of ge-